 Vulnerable websites are even more dangerous when they have access to customer’s private information.
 It would cost you a hefty amount of money if a hacker were to intrude and steal customer data.

-Save Regular Website Backups
+Save Regular Web site Backups

 Another crucial part of site maintenance is backing up all of your site components.
 Websites can come crumbling down with a single accidental component incompatibility.
 If the website crashes or breaks, or if a hacker intrudes, you need to be able to quickly recover.

 Backups must contain the database and all website files.
-Specific files are theme and design, framework, plug-ins, and any customizations.
+Specific files are theme and design, framework, plug-ins, and any customisations.
 You also need to back up the place that stores website content and configuration.

 You Can Never Run Too Many Tests